MatasBrazauskas/Text-Editor/README.md

 Feel free to explore the code, contribute, or fork the project to add more features!
 Enjoy using the editor! 😄

+---

+## *Current Focus* 🔧
+- **Error Support**: Implementing detailed error highlighting for better debugging.
+- **Expanding Vim Motions**: Adding more Vim-like features for smoother text navigation and editing.
+- **UI Clean-Up**: Refactoring the user interface to be more user-friendly and intuitive.
+- **Color Enhancements**: Making better use of colors to highlight errors, syntax, and commands for a visually appealing experience.

+---

 ![image](https://github.com/user-attachments/assets/0bb25e8c-c088-4e8e-928b-0dfd30f7b30a)